pierpaolo28/sapiensLink/README.md

 If you need to install any missing package someone else might have added since your last contribution, then use: `pip install -r requirements.txt`.

 Once finished developing use: `deactivate`.

+NOTE: for this project we use 2 key requirements files: requirements-base.txt and requirements-ml.txt which combined together give requirements-all.txt which can be used to run the Django application locally.

 ## PostgreSQL (Create Your Local DB in the backend folder)